widoptimization-willett/feature-extraction/docs/usage.rst

 * Measurement steps, which generate features in the feature vector
 * Postprocessing steps, such as feature vector centering and normalization or PCA

-This is an example of a pipline used for extracting Caffenet features:
+This is an example of a pipeline used for extracting Caffenet features:

 .. code-block:: yaml